gomezlab/kinase_inhibitor_pred_app/README.md

 # Kinase Inhibitor Prediction Application

 This repository contains the code related to the Kinase Inhibitor Prediction Application.
 The application was built using the R shiny framework and uses a model developed in a seperate [project](https://github.com/gomezlab/PRISM_perturbations).
-You can access the application through our [temporary URL](shiny.testing.berginski.com).
+You can access the application [here](http://kipred.gomezlab.org).

 ![screenshot of kinase inhibitor pred app](application_screenshot.png)